 - what you have difficulty doing

-If you need help to express your views and wishes Advocacy may help you.
+Advocacy could be useful if you need help to express your views and wishes.

-Once your supported assessment and financial assessment have been completed and if we agree that you are eligible for help, you will be provided with an estimated care budget.
-This will tell you how much we will contribute to your care and how much your own contribution will need to be.
+Once completed, if we agree that you are eligible for help, you will be provided with an estimated care budget.
+This will tell you how much we will contribute towards your care and how much your own contribution will need to be.

 We will then develop a support plan with you.
 This helps you to think about how you want to use your estimated care budget to get the care and support you need.